 Make sure both the VCN security lists and the instance firewalls allow ICMP type 3 code 4 messages: When PMTUD is in use, the sending hosts receive a special ICMP message if they send packets that are too large for the connection.
 Upon receipt of the message, the host can dynamically update the size of the packets to fit the connection.
 However, your instances can't receive these important ICMP messages if the security lists for the subnet in the VCN and/or the instance firewalls aren't configured to accept them.

-If you're using stateful security list rules, you don't need to ensure that your security list has a rule to allow ICMP type 3 code 4 messages.
+If you're using stateful security list rules (for TCP, UDP, or ICMP traffic), you don't need to ensure that your security list has a rule to allow ICMP type 3 code 4 messages.
 With stateful rules, the Networking service tracks the connections and automatically allows corresponding ICMP type 3 code 4 messages without needing an explicit rule to allow them.
 Only if you're using stateless rules must you have an explicit ingress security list rule for ICMP type 3 code 4 messages.
 You must also confirm the instance firewalls are set up correctly.

 To check to see if a host is receiving the messages, see Finding Where PMTUD Is Broken.

 - Make sure your router honors the Don't Fragment flag: If the router doesn't honor the flag and thus ignores the use of PMTUD, it sends fragmented packets to the instances in the VCN, which is bad (see Why Avoid Fragmentation?).
 The VCN's security lists are most likely configured in such a way that they recognize only the initial fragment, and the remaining ones are dropped, causing the connection to hang.
 Instead, your router should use PMTUD and honor the Don't Fragment flag to determine the correct size of unfragmented packets to send through the connection.